Dual Career Assistance Program

-We encourage you to look for available openings on Duke’s jobs site.
+We encourage you to look for available openings at Duke Careers, and at the Duke Private Diagnostic Clinic.
 You should apply for any jobs of interest and let us know which positions you have applied for.
 We will alert the hiring manager to your application.
 However, your application will be considered in the context of the general applicant pool and ultimately the hiring department will select the most qualified applicant for the job.

 Can you help me find a job in the private or public sector?

 Through our faculty, alumni and career services networks, we can help you identify opportunities in the private or public sector and can arrange for networking conversations.
 We can also forward your resume to the attention of organizations that are hiring.
 However, we cannot guarantee placement or influence the hiring decisions of these organizations.